homectr/switchx6/README.md

 Switches s3 (gpio 13) & s4 (gpio 4) are non-momentary.
 Switches s1 and s4 are set to inverse mode: 0 => ON, 1 => OFF
 Switch s4 is also set to ON during start.
 Switches are set to OFF unless parameter `ison` is specified.
+PWM is configured on gpio 5 and 16.

 ```
     "settings": {